Hispania Baetica

-Hispania Baetica, often abbreviated Baetica, was one of three Roman provinces in Hispania (the Iberian Peninsula).
-Baetica was bordered to the west by Lusitania, and to the northeast by Hispania Tarraconensis.
-Baetica remained one of the basic divisions of Hispania under the Visigoths down to 711.
-Baetica was part of Al-Andalus under the Arabs in the 8th century and approximately corresponds to modern Andalusia.
+Hispania Baetica, often abbreviated Baetica, was one of three Roman provinces created in Hispania (the Iberian Peninsula) in 27 BC.
+Baetica was bordered to the west by Lusitania, and to the northeast by Tarraconensis.
+Baetica remained one of the basic divisions of Hispania under the Visigoths.
+Its territory approximately corresponds to modern Andalusia.

 Name

 In Latin, Baetica is an adjectival form of Baetis, the Roman name for the Guadalquivir River, whose fertile valley formed one of the most important parts of the province.

 History

 Before Romanization, the mountainous area that was to become Baetica was occupied by several settled Iberian tribal groups.
 Celtic influence was not as strong as it was in the Celtiberian north.
 According to the geographer Claudius Ptolemy, the indigenes were the powerful Turdetani, in the valley of the Guadalquivir in the west, bordering on Lusitania, and the partly Hellenized Turduli with their city Baelo, in the hinterland behind the coastal Phoenician trading colonies, whose Punic inhabitants Ptolemy termed the "Bastuli".
-Phoenician Gadira (Cadiz) was on an island against the coast of Hispania Baetica.
+Phoenician Gadir (Cádiz) was on an island against the coast of Hispania Baetica.
 Other important Iberians were the Bastetani, who occupied the Almería and mountainous Granada regions.
-Towards the southeast, Punic influence spread from the Carthaginian cities on the coast: New Carthage (Roman Cartago Nova, modern Cartagena), Abdera and Malaca (Málaga).
+Towards the southeast, Punic influence spread from the Carthaginian cities on the coast: New Carthage (Roman Carthago Nova, modern Cartagena), Abdera and Malaca (Málaga).

 Some of the Iberian cities retained their pre-Indo-European names in Baetica throughout the Roman era.
 Granada was called Eliberri, Illiberis and Illiber by the Romans; in Basque, "iri-berri" or "ili-berri", still signifies "new town".

 The south of the Iberian peninsula was agriculturally rich, providing for export of wine, olive oil and the fermented fish sauce called garum that were staples of the Mediterranean diet, and its products formed part of the western Mediterranean trade economy even before it submitted to Rome in 206 BC.
 After the defeat of Carthage in the Second Punic War, which found its casus belli on the coast of Baetica at Saguntum, Hispania was significantly Romanized in the course of the 2nd century BC, following the uprising initiated by the Turdetani in 197.
 The central and north-eastern Celtiberians soon followed suit.
 It took Cato the Elder, who became consul in 195 BC and was given the command of the whole peninsula to put down the rebellion in the northeast and the lower Ebro valley.
 He then marched southwards and put down a revolt by the Turdetani.
 Cato returned to Rome in 194, leaving two praetors in charge of the two Iberian provinces.
 In the late Roman Republic, Hispania remained divided like Gaul into a "Nearer" and a "Farther" province, as experienced marching overland from Gaul: Hispania Citerior (the Ebro region), and Ulterior (the Guadalquivir region).
 The battles in Hispania during the 1st century BC were largely confined to the north.